Why switch energy supplier?

 First time switchers can often save hundreds of pounds a year.

-Even if you have switched energy suppliers before, you’re still likely to make savings each time you switch.
+Even if you've switched suppliers before, you’re still likely to sav each time you switch.

 Find out about other ways to save in our home and money management guide.

 Some people may want to switch to a ‘green’ energy tariff to help the environment.

 According to the Energy Saving Trust, a green tariff means some or all of the electricity you buy is ‘matched' by purchases of renewable energy that your energy supplier makes on your behalf.¹

 Renewable energy sources include solar, wind, tidal, hydro and geothermal.